redwoodjs/docker/README.md

 ### END of general copy pasta for all implementations
 ```

+#### Images

+Published Docker images to GitHub Container Registry should preferably be named;

+* `<prefix>-api-dev` for api build with development as runtime env.
+* `<prefix>-web-dev` for web build with development as runtime env.
+* `<prefix>-both-dev` for api and web build with development as runtime env.
+* `<prefix>-api-prod` for api build with production as runtime env.
+* `<prefix>-web-prod` for web build with production as runtime env.
+* `<prefix>-both-prod` for api and web build with production as runtime env.

+e.g.

+* `jeliasson-test1-web-dev`

 ### CI

 Feel free to copy and paste `.github/workflows/template.yml` and we try to make out a common baseline.
+It should build and publish the image(s) to GitHub Container Registry (see template).